mfhepp/py4docker/README.md

 ### Run

-The skeletton includes a small shell script `run_script.sh` that mounts the current working directory for read- and write access and blocks Internet access etc.
+The skeletton includes a small shell script `run_script.sh` that mounts the current working directory for read naccess and the output directory for read and write access, and blocks Internet access.

-This should be expanded to limit the access privileges even further, e.g. to grant read-only access to current directory.
+This should be expanded to limit the access privileges even further, e.g. by blocking any access to the local file system.

 `./run_script.sh <parameter_1>`

 `<parameter_1>` is just a dummy parameter that the dummy `main.py` expects.
 Adjust as needed.

+### Logging

+#### To Logfile and Console

+If you want to log the output of the container (`stdout` and `stderr`) to both a file and the console, use

+`./run_script.sh <parameter_1> 2>&1 | tee -a logfile.log`

+#### To Logfile Only

+If you just want to redirect it to the logfile, use

+`./run_script.sh <parameter_1> >> logfile.log 2>&1`

 ## Todo